Shayype White Paper

 one-time code is sent by text/SMS.
 This is widely used and is often confused

-which hackers can perform “SIM-swap” – whereby they get hold of replacement SIM
+which hackers can perform “SIM-swap” operations – whereby they get hold of a replacement

 Identity and Access Management (IAM) – systems offered by companies such as ForgeRock, OKTA etc